 Freshman applicants to Purdue are required to submit two short answers; there's also one optional longer Purdue supplemental essay.
 You must additionally write an essay in response to one of the Common Application or Coalition Application prompts, depending on which application system you apply through.

-In total, then, you'll be writing 3-4 Purdue essays of varying lengths.
+In total, then, you'll be writing three to four Purdue essays of varying lengths.

 For each Purdue supplemental essay, you'll get a specific prompt to answer.
 (By contrast, the Common App/Coalition App personal essay offers you multiple prompts to choose from.)
 Every Purdue supplemental essay prompt has its own word limit and angle.